apjanes/lemon-exercise/README.md

 These hardcoded credentials are included purely for demonstration and development convenience.
 In a production system, user registration, email verification, and password recovery features would typically be implemented.

 After logging in with one of the predefined users, you’ll be directed to the Tasks page.

+## Adding a Task
-A blue “plus” icon on the right opens a dialog for creating a new task.
+On the right hand side of the page, a blue “plus” icon on the right opens a dialog for creating a new task.
+The title field is required.

 ## User Tasks
 In this exercise, each task is associated with a single user.
 This behavior is intended to demonstrate user isolation within the system.
 You can log in as each user and observe that their task lists differ based on the user who created them.